gustavodiel/monet-backend/README.md

 - [Month](./app/models/month.rb) is the most important entity in this architecture, as it has a cache in the `total` column which is the sum of all entries for that month and the months before it
   - Whenever something changes, the cache is updated for the month that the change happened and all the months after it
   - This way, when you want to see the total for a month, you don't have to calculate it, it's already there
+  - Also, it applies interest rates calculation so that we can see how much money we will have each month

 ## Requirements
 - Ruby 3.1.2